 Diverticulosis occurs when small, bulging pouches (diverticula) develop in your digestive tract.
 When one or more of these pouches become inflamed or infected, the condition is called diverticulitis.

 The signs and symptoms of diverticulitis include:

 - Pain, which may be constant and persist for several days.
-Pain is usually felt in the lower left side of the abdomen, but may occur on the right, especially in people of Asian descent.
+The lower left side of the abdomen is the usual site of the pain.
+Sometimes, however, the right side of the abdomen is more painful, especially in people of Asian descent.

 - Nausea and vomiting.